Hong Kong eyes stronger economic and trade ties with Thailand to expand its role in Southeast Asia

 Srettha arrived in Hong Kong on Sunday for a three-day trip.
 He met with officials and business leaders including Bernard Chan and Allan Zeman, according to his post on the X platform, formerly known as Twitter.

-In a press statement on Monday, Lee also thanked Thailand for supporting Hong Kong’s early entry into the Regional Comprehensive Economic Partnership, a major 15-nation trade agreement that took effect last year.
+In a press statement on Monday, Lee also thanked Thailand for supporting Hong Kong’s attempt to join the Regional Comprehensive Economic Partnership, a major 15-nation trade agreement that took effect last year.
 The deal slashes tariffs on thousands of products, streamlining trade procedures and providing mutual advantages for member nations.

 Members of the trade bloc hope the initiative, encompassing about a third of world trade and business activity, will help power their recoveries from the pandemic.